What are Pharmacy Techs?

 Although individual pharmacy technology courses can vary by school, most programs share a common core curriculum.
 The following represent courses typically found in pharmacy technology programs:

-- Medical Terminology: Medical terminology is the language of healthcare and pharmacy techs on the job will be expected to know it.
+- Medical Terminology: Medical terminology is the language of healthcare and pharmacy techs on the job are expected to know it.
 Students learn the basic medical vocabulary for all the human body systems, with a focus on prefixes and suffixes, abbreviations, basic diseases and surgical terms.

 - Dose and Medication Preparation: Students learn about medication charts, pharmacy math, maintaining sterile environments and how to fill orders correctly, regarding drug, dosage and frequency.
 Preparing dosages and medications is central to pharmacy tech jobs.